GeorgeBelanger/tunnel-portfolio/README.md

             - The particles are hard to click because they move with the mouse and the tunnel.

 ## 3/3/19 Sunday 7:30pm home
-  - Just gonna do a quick 20 minutes tonight to try and get an image as a surface for my frames.
+  - Just gonna do a quick 20 minutes(actually spent 1 hour) tonight to try and get an image as a surface for my frames.
     - The progression and branches for the next phases of development will be:
       1. Get image on surface
       2. Get click to go to a link